AbdelrhmanSror/-ETL-Server-Access-Log-Processing-with-Apache-Airflow/README.md

    ![Airflow Web Interface](https://github.com/AbdelrhmanSror/-ETL-Server-Access-Log-Processing-with-Apache-Airflow/blob/main/airflow1.png)

-   The main page of the Airflow web interface shows our DAG on the first line, indicating it has successfully run twice.
+   The main page of the Airflow web interface shows our DAG on the first line, indicating it has successfully run 3 times.
 To run the DAG manually, click the "Run" button in the actions column.

 7. **Check Logs:**
    To check the logs for the specified DAG, go to the Airflow logs directory and search for `dag_id=ETL_Server_Access_Log`.
 Inside this directory, you will find logs related to this DAG, split into runs where each directory refers to a single run.
 By digging into it, you will find the logs specific to each run.